 Below is the edited transcript of the video.

-learn to watch yourself, like you are watching a stranger.
-But you have to adopt a position of
+You can learn to watch yourself, like you are watching a stranger.
+But you have to adopt a position of radical humility.

 You watch yourself.
 You watch yourself like you are watching a stranger.
 You watch what you say and you listen.
 You think: